voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 DAN:
-You add the people who you think are smart.

-DAN:
 You only need a little bit of content and it can drive a very large community.
 Each vote spreads virally.
 That can get exponential real fast.